I have vague fond memories from the ’70s.

 Because appetizers don’t require commitment like a ham or a meatloaf or even hamburgers on the grill do.

-A dip is just dip.
+A dip is just a dip.

-It’s like it wasn’t a party without it.
+It wasn’t a party without it.

 My baby shower?